jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

 The function ends by
 - Setting the bit corresponding to the sent signal in the `struct signal`'s pending bitmap
-- Waking the target process up, in the case the process's state is interruptable
+- Waking the target process up, in the case the process's state is interruptible
 - Releasing the lock

 The target process should now have a pending signal.

 #### Test Driving Sending Signals

-In the [next section](receiving.md) on receiving signals, we will demonstrate a user space process receiving a signal, and, in response, executing a custom signal handler.
-But before we arrive, there is a bit of plumbing we can take of now.
-To begin, the forking process has to be ammended to account for the new signal object, as in [src/fork.c](code0/src/fork.c).
+In the next slice on [receiving signals](receiving.md), we will demonstrate a user space process receiving a signal, and, in response, executing a custom signal handler.
+But before we arrive, we can grease the pan a bit.
+To begin, the forking process has to be amended to account for the new signal object, as in [src/fork.c](code0/src/fork.c).
 The `copy_process` function now allocates a new `struct signal` structure:

 ```C
 static struct cache *signal_cache;